Link Search Menu Expand Document

 In each of seven specifically designated weeks (marked in the outline), we will have 1-2 students act as discussion leaders.
 As the discussion leader, you have the following tasks.

-- give a 10-15 minute presentation on some aspect of the design issue of the week; ideally, this is on an extension or a “tangent” rather than a summary of the assigned readings, but can definitely include a discussion of the readings
+• give a 10-15 minute presentation on some aspect of the design issue of the week; this should be an extension or a “tangent” rather than a summary of the assigned readings, but can include a discussion of the readings

 “What is theory and what is it good for?”
 Short Writing Assignment